 There are many benefits to using high-efficiency solar panels over standard-efficiency ones.
 Roof space is at a premium on every solar project–there is only so much physical space we can work with!
 A solar array with high-efficiency panels allows us to set up a system that will generate more power per square foot than a system using standard-efficiency panels.
 A high-efficiency module like the Q CELLS DUO BLK will produce more electricity than a standard panel on the same roof.
 Furthermore, a high-efficiency panel has the same reliability, durability, and long-lived warranty as its standard-efficiency counterpart, and are our go-to when trying to maximize the electricity we can generate on a roof that may have limited exposure or other shortcomings.

-Q CELLS is an award-winning solar manufacturer with record-breaking design and engineering teams that are constantly developing new, efficiency solar tech.
+Q CELLS is an award-winning solar manufacturer with record-breaking design and engineering teams that are constantly developing new, high-efficiency solar tech.
 With R&D locations across the globe, they are committed to making cutting edge solar energy options affordable and sustainable to homeowners and businesses in the USA.
 Q CELLS’s module assembly plant, located in Dalton, Georgia, is the largest in the Western Hemisphere, and marks the significant growth of the US solar industry and our collective transition to clean, solar energy.

 REC Group offers a variety of solar panels, each as powerful and durable as they are sleek and stylish.
 A long-time forerunner in the solar energy industry, REC combines rigorous testing and advanced technology to produce a line of high-quality residential solar panels that we’ve come to love.
 Plus, thanks to our ProTrust Installer rating, every REC solar panel we install comes with their 25-year ProTrust Warranty.